We have developed a Local Transport Plan (LTP) setting out the current and future priorities of how we will -

 transport system is essential to this.

-How we balance that need with our ambition to become carbon neutral by 2030 will be explored as the LTP develops.
+Our ambition to become carbon neutral by 2030 will be explored as the LTP develops.
 The decisions we all make about how and when to travel will influence the impact that has on our city.

 The new LTP will focus on -

-- strategic connectivity - good transport links are important.
+- strategic connectivity.
+Good transport links are important.
 We can make the most of the opportunities provided by the Energy City, Port of Hull and the visitor economy